evergreencait/GummiBearKingdom/README.md

 ## Description

 _This application will allow users to: see a home page, navigate to "products" through the nav bar, do CRUD functionality on gummy bears on the site.
-The design is inspired by wholefoods.com_
+The design is inspired by http://www.wholefoodsmarket.com/

 ## Support and contact details